How to manage hair loss due to stress?

 Can stress really cause hair loss?

-Yes, stress can lead to hair loss by disrupting the life cycle of hair and affecting the health of the scalp.
+Yes, stress can cause hair loss by disrupting their life cycle and affecting the health of the scalp.
 Cortisol, the stress hormone, plays a key role in this process.
-The causes of hair loss are numerous, but stress is a major one.
+The causes of hair loss are multiple, but stress is a major one.

 Is it reversible?
-How long does it take for regrowth?
+How long does it take to regrow?

 Deficiencies in vitamins B5, B6, B8, zinc, and amino acids can contribute to hair loss.
 A balanced diet and dietary supplements can help address these deficiencies.
 The lack of iron and hair loss is also a relationship to explore.